yichengxia/Penn-CIS560/README.md

 After that, move player based on current velocity and delta-time.
 If user is not in FlightMode, players' movement is subject to terrain collisions, which is implemented based on grid marching (rayOrigins:12 corners of the Player's collision volume model, rayDirection: forward vector of player).

 If user pressed the mouse button, mygl invokes player's removeBlock()/placeBlock() function.
 These two functions first use grid marching to check if there is a blockHit within 3 units, if yes, then set blockHit as EMPTY/set the last empty block along the rayDirection before blockHit as STONE.

+# Milestone 2

+## Yilin Guo (Multithreaded Terrain Generation):

+Terrain has a multithreadedWork, which is called by MyGL::tick().
+In multithreadedWork, every ~0.5 seconds, main thread is going to check for terrain expansion (5x5 set of terrain generation zones centered on the zone in which the Player currently stands).

+For each terrain generation zone in this radius has not yet been generated, spawn a thread to fill that zone's Chunks (FBMWorker).
+FBMWorker calls noise related functions to fill chunks and store into std::unordered_set<Chunk*> m_chunksThatHaveBlockData in Terrain.

+Else, check if each Chunk in this zone already has VBO data.
+If not, spawn another thread (VBOWorker) to compute the interleaved buffer and index buffer data for each chunk.
+These data are stored in struct ChunkVBOData, which has four separate std::vectors of opaque and transparent vertex and index data.
+VBOWorkers push ChunkVBOData they calculated out into std::vector m_chunksThatHaveVBOs stored in Terrain.

+Then main thread checks m_chunksThatHaveBlockData by sending filled Chunks to new VBOWorkers, and sending completed VBO data to the GPU.

+m_chunksThatHaveBlockData and m_chunksThatHaveVBOs are protected by Mutexs.
+When subthreads or main thred write to them, they need to get the lock first and release lock after finishing writing.